-- For the filling, melt the butter in a large skillet over medium heat.
+- For the filling, melt 3 Tablespoons salted butter in a large skillet over medium heat.

-- Once melted, add the squash, onion, salt, pepper, garlic powder, and paprika.
+- Once melted, add 2 pounds yellow squash, sliced about ¼-inch thick, 1 cup chopped sweet onion, 1 teaspoon kosher salt, 1/4 teaspoon black pepper, 1/4 teaspoon garlic powder and 1/4 teaspoon paprika.
 Stir to combine, so the squash is covered with the spices and butter.

 - Cook, stirring occasionally, until all of the squash begins to soften, 10 minutes.